 Why psychopaths tend to deny their disorder and what to do about it

-Identifying violence as a pathological form of behavior may face the problem that people who, due to a dysfunctional violence inhibition mechanism, are able to commit violence easily will unlikely consider themselves unhealthy individuals.
+Identifying violence as a pathological form of behavior may face the problem that people who, due to a dysfunctional violence inhibition mechanism, are able to commit it easily will unlikely consider themselves unhealthy individuals.
 Many disorders result in negative symptoms that are clearly felt by the individual, such as anxiety, mood deterioration, depression, suicidal thoughts, and so forth.
 But the case is more complicated if the disorder itself does not cause suffering, and violence inhibitor dysfunction is just such a disorder.

-According to Robert Hare, who developed the well-known Psychopathy Checklist (PCL-R) test, psychopaths have a narcissistic and grossly inflated view of their self-worth and importance, a truly astounding egocentricity and sense of entitlement.
+According to Robert Hare, who developed the well-known Psychopathy Checklist (PCL-R), psychopaths have a narcissistic and grossly inflated view of their self-worth and importance, a truly astounding egocentricity and sense of entitlement.
 They see themselves as the center of the universe, as superior beings who are justified in living according to their own rules.
 Hare also addressed the issue of treating psychopaths.
-According to him, the term “treatment” implies that there is something to treat: illness, subjective distress, maladaprive behaviors, and so forth.
+According to him, the term “treatment” implies that there is something to treat: illness, subjective distress, maladaptive behaviors, and so forth.
 But, as far as we can determine, psychopaths are perfectly happy with themselves, and they see no need for treatment, at least in the traditional sense of the term[1].

 Psychopaths definitely have an inflated view of themselves.
 They see themselves as important and entitled.
 They often feel justified to live according to their own rules, and they think that the laws don't apply to them.
 They tend to have grandiose ideas about their potential.
 They believe that they deserve to be the CEO, or they are convinced that they are the best at everything they do[2][3].